-Here I try to summarize the research done by Jared and Yuval into how the current came to be.
+Here I try to summarize the research done by Jared and Yuval into how the current world came to be.

 Domestication: most of the wild animals found in the region were also suitable for domestication than other regions.
 Diffusion of domesticated crops and animals was faster and easier in Eurasia with longer east-west latitude: allowing for similar climatic conditions/day-length, an important ingredient for crops farming.

-It is largely assumed that most of the other regions continued with hunting and gathering for a while before being forced to adopt agriculture .
+It is largely assumed in the book that most of the other regions continued with hunting and gathering for a while before being forced to adopt agriculture.
 Agriculture propelled more population growth, leading to different but mostly centralized systems of governance, growth of larger communities, chiefdoms, conflict between people, military and growth of weapons.
 These were able to be developed since communities settled in one place.
-While these advancements were being made in Eurasia, most of other regions were still moving from place, largely due to geographic factors, or just because they say no need to settle down.
+While these advancements were being made in Eurasia, most of other regions were still moving from place, largely due to geographic factors, or just because they saw no need to settle down.
 Subsequently, it was the Eurasians who millenniums later began exploring the world having developed capabilities of conquest and search for new lands.
 When they came into contact with other groups there was spread of germs and outbreaks such as smallpox eliminated majority of local populations.
 This coupled with better weapons contributed European conquest in areas of Americas, Australia.
 They ended up settling in these regions and displacing the local populations, however, in some regions, they were not able to settle down because they were also repelled by local tropical diseases such as malaria in New Guinea and tropical Africa.
 Furthermore, due to food production and settling down, there was a lot of tinkering and cultural exchange and conflicts in the Eurasia region.
 These allowed for diffusion of technology in the region faster.

+There are other viewpoints.
 In explaining what happened in the near history later years especially from 1400s onward, Daron Acemoglu and James Robinson in the book ‘Why Nations fail‘ attribute economic and political institutions played a more important role than climate and geographical aspects.
-The arguments made are such that regions that established centralized political systems and other economic incentives such as property rights for the people enables more people to undertake trade and develop innovative solutions.
+The arguments made are such that regions that established centralized political systems and other economic incentives such as property rights for the people enabled more people to undertake trade and develop innovative solutions.
 When the industrial revolutions started in the 17th and 18th century, regions that had more developed political and economic systems would benefit highly than those who did not.
 Regions in sub-Saharan Africa continued to face challenges because the policies instituted by the colonial government were not really meant to empower ordinary people and even after the end of colonization, the institutions left behind were not reformed, this coupled with hundred of years of lack of robust systems meant lack of progress.

 however, some points to note: